 All children in Reception, Year One and Year Two are entitled to universal infant free school meals.
+However, children in Key Stage Two (Year Three upwards) can still benefit from school lunches, although these will be paid for privately by parents/carers, unless their child is in receipt of Free School Meals.

 Children are able to select what they would like for lunch each day when the register is taken; doing so enables the kitchen to produce sufficient numbers of meals and reduces wastage.
 It would really help us if you may discuss with your child ahead of the school day which of the menu choices they might like to try.
 For some of our younger children, making the decision on your own in class can be a lengthy process, so it would help us speed up the ordering of the meals!